MichiPUG/June-2018-meeting-files/README.md

 ## Presentation files from the June 2018 meeting

+- Beginners Corner - the 'with' statement (Mike Bernson)
-- Module of the Month - itertools (Wolf)
+- Module of the Month - itertools (Mike Birdsall)

-- Main Talk - Trio (Mike Birdsall)
+- Main Talk - Trio (Wolf)